-In addition to advancing the Gnome and the Jean projects, the Company is focused on identifying, acquiring and developing other business opportunities with a special focus in the cannabis sector in legal jurisdictions.
+In addition to advancing the Gnome and the Jean projects, the Company is awaiting the grant of mineral claims applied for in Myanmar for a Lithium project.
+The Company continues to be focused on identifying, acquiring and developing other business opportunities with a special focus in the cannabis sector in legal jurisdictions and real-estate in Croatia (a member country of the European Union "EU").

-2. First Quarter 2020 Highlights
+2. Second Quarter 2020 Highlights